By Luke Sumpter Reviewed by: Carles Doménech

 THC vs CBD for Arthritis

 The cannabis plant produces over 100 cannabinoids, and just like the body's endocannabinoids, these molecules can interact with the ECS receptors.
-This means that cannabis phytochemicals can directly impact one of the most important systems in the human body—but what does this mean for those living with arthritis?
-Well, ongoing studies are exploring the role of the ECS as a therapeutic target in the condition.
+This means that cannabis phytochemicals can directly impact one of the most important regulatory systems in the human body—but what does this mean for those living with arthritis?
+Well, studies have recently explored the role of the ECS as a therapeutic target in these conditions.

 THC and CBD are the two most prevalent cannabinoids in most modern cannabis cultivars.
 Both of these molecules impact the ECS in different ways.
 THC binds directly to both the CB1 and CB2 receptors.
-It produces psychoactive effects by activating CB1 receptors in the central nervous system, which leads to altered neurotransmitter firing.
+It produces psychoactive effects mainly by activating CB1 receptors in the central nervous system, which leads to a higher neurotransmitter release.

 THC vs CBD for Arthritis